Penn State Extension, Wyoming County 570-836-3196

 Health Requirements:

 - Individual official animal identification is required for all goats.
-Official ID includes:
+Identification used for goats must be permanently affixed to the individual animal.
+Official ID includes any of the following:

 - All animals must be free of evidence of infectious and contagious diseases and a statement of this should be written on the CVI.